frdpnl/codespeak/README.md

 ### Symbolic application

 Note: `()` means sub-expression.
-It expresses symbol application, or a single value.
+It represents symbol application or a single value.
 After evaluation, no `()` are left.

 Whitespace expected to separate words.